Patri22k/social-app/README.md

 You can run scripts in the `backend` and `frontend` workspaces using the `-w` or `--workspace` option with `npm run`.
 For example, to start the backend, you would run `npm run -w packages/backend start`.
 The `shared` workspace does not need to be started separately as it is used by the other two workspaces.

+Note: The `frontend` workspace includes a `node_modules/.cache` directory.
+This directory is used by various tools (like Babel or ESLint) to cache intermediate results and improve performance.
+You should not need to interact with this directory directly, and it is typically included in the `.gitignore` file to prevent it from being committed to the repository.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: